blox/blox/deploy/README.md

 You have now completed the local installation of Blox.
 You can begin consuming the Scheduler API at http://localhost:2000/.

-## Amazon AWS Installation
+## AWS Installation

-If you would prefer to run the Blox framework securely on Amazon AWS instead of locally, we provide a pre-built AWS CloudFormation template that will deploy Blox and the required Amazon AWS components with a single command.
+If you would prefer to run the Blox framework securely on AWS instead of locally, we provide a pre-built AWS CloudFormation template that will deploy Blox and the required AWS components with a single command.
 Deploying Blox on AWS adds TLS via Amazon API Gateway, and authentication through IAM security policies.
 This installation option is only recommended for advanced users who have already tested the Blox framework locally, and now wish to run it securely on AWS with a public HTTPS endpoint.

 #### Create Custom Parameters File